-This mathematical model can be further improved to take into account additional features.
+The algorithm has been extensively tested on numerous routes, which are not necessarily included in databases (if they could not be considered as "references" for the grade), and the algorithm has always returned a plausible result.
+In some way, the use of probabilities reduces the potential failures since it always returns the most likely climbing grades given some prior knowledge.
+The prior knowledge is constituted of both the optimized model and the accuracy of the route description.
+It is not guaranteed that the algorithm always returns the most accurate description of the route.
+Indeed, the predictions inherit all the usual limitations of data fitting.
+Nevertheless, this model can be further improved to take into account additional features.
 For example, the addition of very physical sections may not have the same impact as the addition of more technical sections.
 Moreover, the fitting parameters may also be improved with a bigger dataset.
-Another possibility is to replace the equation (5) with a neural network.
+Another possibility is to replace equation (5) with a neural network.
 A neural network usually has a very large number of free parameters that must be fixed with the training procedure.
 This large number of degrees of freedom in the model can enable us to reduce many assumptions (such as the form of eq.
 (5)).
 Basically, it would learn the association rule from nothing else than the dataset.
 This may be very interesting, but it would require a very huge dataset and heavy numerical computations for the training.

 As a final remark, the algorithm can also be used to predict the grade of boulder problems if the moves or the sections are graded individually.
-This kind of computation is straightforward, it is only sufficient to replace the route energies of reference by the boulder energies of references in the computation of the histogram.
-As an example, the algorithm predict a 100% probability on 9A for Burden of Dreams, which is the correct grade according to community (for this computation, the following sequence is used: 8B + N 7C N 7C + N 7A/B 8A).
+This kind of computation is straightforward; it is only sufficient to replace the route energies of reference with the boulder energies of references in the computation of the histogram.
+As an example, the algorithm predicts a 100% probability on 9A for Burden of Dreams, which is the correct grade according to the community (for this computation, the following sequence is used: 8B + N 7C N 7C + N 7A/B 8A).